 - Adel Redjimi (Quicksign): Semi-supervised learning for document image classification, MSc. from INP Grenoble, 2019.
 Internship on document classification with scarce supervision and unlabeled data (with K. Slimani).
 Now a PhD student at Cnam/CEA.

 - Chen Dang (Qwant) : fast webpage information extraction.
 MSc. from Université Paris Sciences & Lettres, 2020.
 Internship on webpage image context extraction for indexing (with R. Fournier-S'niehotta and H. Randrianarivo).
 Now a PhD student at Orange Labs.

 - Samar Chebbi (Cnam) : deep learning for linear precoding in massive MIMO systems with power amplifiers, Sup'com engineering diploma, 2020 (with R. Zayani and M. Ferecatu).

-- Yannis Karmim (Cnam) : semi-supervised learning for semantic segmentation, MSC. from Sorbonne Universités, 2020.
+- Yannis Karmim (Cnam) : semi-supervised learning for semantic segmentation, MSc. from Sorbonne Universités, 2020.
 Internship on equivariance constraints for segmentation models (with N. Thome).
-Now a research engineer at Cnam.
+Now a PhD student at Cnam.

-- 2021, Semi-Supervised Semantic Segmentation in Earth Observation: The MiniFrance Suite, Dataset Analysis and Multi-task Network Study, Javiera Castillo-Navarro, Bertrand Le Saux, Alexandre Boulch, Nicolas Audebert, Sébastien Lefèvre, Machine Learning Journal (in press).
+- 2021, Semi-Supervised Semantic Segmentation in Earth Observation: The MiniFrance Suite, Dataset Analysis and Multi-task Network Study, Javiera Castillo-Navarro, Bertrand Le Saux, Alexandre Boulch, Nicolas Audebert, Sébastien Lefèvre, Machine Learning Journal.